 Toolbars

-To display or hide the various Draw toolbars, go to View > Toolbars on the main menu bar.
+To display or hide the various Draw toolbars, go to View > Toolbars on the Menu bar.
 On the menu that appears, select which toolbars you want to display.
 For more about working with toolbars, see Chapter 1 Introducing LibreOffice in this guide.

 The tools available in the Draw toolbars are explained in the following sections.
 The appearance of the toolbar icons may vary depending on your operating system and the selection of icon size and style in Tools > Options > LibreOffice > View.